-With this I quote Scott Adams of Dilbert comics as quoted by James Clear:
+With this, I quote Scott Adams of Dilbert comics as quoted by James Clear:

 “Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.”

-Being complete is a goal, however it also restricts happiness, consider the following by James Clear:
+Being complete is a goal.
+However, it also restricts happiness; consider the following by James Clear:

 Problem #3: Goals restrict your happiness. – The implicit assumption behind any goal is this: “Once I reach my goal, then I’ll be happy.”
 The problem with a goals-first mentality is that you’re continually putting happiness off until the next milestone.

 You mentally box yourself into a narrow version of happiness.
 This is misguided.
-It is unlikely that your actual path through life will match the exact journey you had in mind when you set out.
+It is unlikely that your actual path through life will match the same journey you had in mind when you set out.
 It makes no sense to restrict your satisfaction to one scenario when there are many paths to success.

 A systems-first mentality provides the antidote.
-When you fall in love with the process rather than the product, you don’t have to wait to give yourself permission to be happy.
+When you fall in love with the process rather than the product, you don’t have to wait to permit yourself to be happy.
 You can be satisfied anytime your system is running.
 And a system can be successful in many different forms, not just the one you first envision.

-We said: “Of course we do”, and then she just laughed.
+We said: “Of course we do,” and then she just laughed.

 “The best thing about not having children is that you can go on believing that you’re a good person.” – Fay Weldon.

-YOU WILL BE FORCED TO HAVE DISCIPLINE, whereas before it was non-existent.
+YOU WILL BE FORCED TO HAVE DISCIPLINE, whereas before, it was non-existent.